1.5 Deliver targeted education and incentives to the public to reduce sewage spills and overflows

 Approach

-Line blockages and breaks can be reduced through outreach and education about proper disposal of items in drains, toilets, and trash cans.
-A successful campaign could be designed and implemented by expanding upon existing materials from the Sarasota Bay Estuary Program, Science and Environment Council, or Sarasota County Stormwater Environmental Utility, or by adapting materials from the Tampa Bay area to local audiences.
+Education and outreach remain essential to reducing improper disposal and line failures.
+A targeted campaign could expand upon existing materials from Sarasota Bay Estuary Program, the Science and Environment Council, and Sarasota County Stormwater Environmental Utility, or adapt successful models from the Tampa Bay area.

 Resources